abbesmoe/Taco-Mask/uploaded_images/README.md

-Directory to upload original images
+Directory to upload original images.